KesraouiIheb/test-data-plateform/README.md

 The Terraform configuration in [`terraform/`](terraform) creates:

-- A PostgreSQL 15 Cloud SQL instance with a `pgstac` database.
+- A PostgreSQL Cloud SQL instance (PostgreSQL 15 by default) with a `pgstac` database.
 - A service account with the minimal roles required to access the instance (`roles/cloudsql.client`).
 - Workload Identity bindings so a Kubernetes service account can authenticate as the Cloud SQL service account.
 - PostGIS and `pgstac` extensions using the PostgreSQL provider.